ShokrullahHaqdost/ArashHaqdost/README.md

-- 👋 Hi, I’m @ArashHaqdost
+- 👋 Hi, I’m Arash Haqdost
 - 👀 I’m interested in web Desigen
-- 🌱 I’m currently learning backend
+- 🌱 I’m currently learning Front-end
 - 💞️ I’m looking to collaborate on your company
 - 📫 How to reach me shokrullhhaqdost.me@gmail.com